underscoreio/essential-slick/src/pages/data_modelling.md

 ~~~
 </div>

-### Boilerplate free primary keys
+### Boilerplate Free Primary Keys

-Modify the definition of to use type parameter definition of table primary keys, assume `User` and `Room` are already implement this way.
+Modify the definition of `Occupant` to use type parameter definition of table primary keys, assume `User` and `Room` are already implement this way.

 ~~~ scala
 case class Occupant(roomId: Long, userId: Long)